Amen: New Testament

 In the New Testament, the Greek word ἀμήν is used as an expression of faith or as a part of a liturgical formula.
 It also may appear as an introductory word, especially in sayings of Jesus.
 Unlike the initial amen in Hebrew, which refers back to something already said, it is used by Jesus to emphasize what he is about to say (ἀμὴν λέγω, "truly I say to you"), a rhetorical device that has no parallel in contemporary Jewish practice.
 Raymond Brown says that Jesus's peculiar and authentic reminiscent use of amen in the Fourth Gospel is an affirmation that what he is about to say is an echo from the Father.
 The word occurs 52 times in the Synoptic Gospels; the Gospel of John has 25.

-In the King James Bible, the word amen is seen in a number of contexts.
+In the New Testament of King James Bible, the word amen is seen in a number of contexts.
 Notable ones include: